vanessa-nascimento/boilerplate-apps-router/README.md

 - `build-storybook`: create the build version of storybook
 - `generate`: create a new component

+## CI and Deploy on Vercel

+- The boilerplate CI/CD is configured for Github Actions, and CI works by creating a PR.

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: